Skip to main content

 Make New Connections on Social Media

 While some aspects of social media may include “doom and gloom” posts, many more people are connecting with funny posts, inspirational quotes, and more.
 Some brave people even get on camera to make a video to share.
-No matter what platform of social media you choose, I bet you can find something to make you laugh or even put a smile on your face.
+No matter what social media platform you choose, I bet you can find something to make you laugh or even put a smile on your face.

 Join an Online Support Group

+If you can’t leave your home, many support groups offer online video chats or phone conferencing.
 Being in a group with others feeling the same way you do helps you remember we’re not alone.

-sugarland tx sci support group
+meena with sugarland support group

 Keep Your Mind Active